TheBestTvarynka/tbt/content/projects/dataans/index.md

   * In-line code and code blocks.
   * Pasting images from clipboard.
 * Files can be attached to the note.
 * All notes are grouped into spaces.
 So, space is a collection of notes.
-It has name and avatar picture.
+It has a name and avatar picture.
 * Common keybindings for text editing (like `ctrl+k` for creating links).
-* App can be configured using config file.
+* The app can be configured using the config file.
 * Color scheme also can be configured.
 * Simple note search.
 * Many different keybindings to control the application.

 ...And more.
-This a short list of main futures.
-The full features list and user manual can be found here: [todo](#).
+This is a short list of main futures.
+The full features list and user manual can be found here: [Dataans/wiki/User-manual](https://github.com/TheBestTvarynka/Dataans/wiki/User-manual).

 # Moving further